jakeprice-me/tech-notes/content/public/macos-cron-permission-issues.md

 You'll need to run `Cmd-Shift-G` to bring up a "Go-To" box to get to the `/usr/sbin` directory.
 {{</admonition>}}

-To do that go to "System Preferences > Security & Privacy > Privacy > Full Disk Access" or follow, [these instructions](https://osxdaily.com/2020/04/27/fix-cron-permissions-macos-full-disk-access/) - there's no command you can run ☹️.
+To do that go to "System Settings > Privacy & Security > Full Disk Access", and click to the `+` to add `cron`.
+There's no command you can run to do this in one it seems ☹️ and you'll need admin permissions.